Brad14t/Lets-Defend-Incident-Response-4/README.md

 **Summary:**

 In this Incident I responded to an alert triggered by "Request Body Contains whoami string".
 After locating the whoami command and others inside the endpoint affected (WebServer 1004).
-Looking through filtered logs confirmed the commands injected were succeful.
+Looking through filtered logs, confirmed the commands injected were succeful.
 Server was immediatly isolated, and incident was escalated.

 **Incident Response:**